Quick start guide

 • To complete this step, you’ll need to provide a valid redirect URI.
 This is where the authorization server sends the user after they approve the installation in Bob.

-• The redirect URI must support the Marketplace-first install flow (starting from Bob) and must work for users who are not logged in to your app yet.
+• The redirect URI must work for users who are not logged in to your app yet, regardless of which installation mode you choose.

 • Use only OAuth 2.0.
 Other authentication methods (like service users or token-based) are not allowed for Marketplace apps.
 See OAuth 2.0 guide for more details on the OAuth flow.